-The DEC-MPEG is capable of doing ASI to IP turnaround, if it equipped with the optional IP Output license (see the Admin License Keys Tab).
+The DEC-MPEG can do ASI to IP turnaround, if equipped with the optional IP Output license (see the Admin License Keys Tab).
 The output streams can be sent using UDP or RTP, and, if the unit has the SMPTE 2022 FEC license, it can also transmit a FEC stream.

-The DEC-MPEG can also operate as a single-stream gateway for RIST streams, and retransmit a received RIST stream as a standard UDP or RTP stream.
+The DEC-MPEG can also operate as a single-stream gateway for RIST streams and retransmit a received RIST stream as a standard UDP or RTP stream.